-Mental illness is treated by health professionals, as with any other health issue.
+Mental health issues are treated by health professionals, as with any other health issue.
 This treatment does not just mean the help someone gets from a psychiatrist or other doctor.
 It can involve a whole range of other mental health and welfare professionals, based in the community as well as at hospital.

 General Practitioners (GPs)

-Psychiatrists are medically-qualified doctors who specialise in the study and treatment of mental illness.
+Psychiatrists are medically-qualified doctors who specialise in the study and treatment of mental health issues.